azure-scavengers/Azure-Unused-Orphan-CostOptimization/README.md

 # Azure Unused Resource Finder

-The Azure Unused Resource Finder shortly known as "Scavengers" is designed to help Azure cloud consumers to find the cost saving opportunities of their Infrastructure.
+The Azure Unused Resource Finder shortly known as "Azure Scavengers" is designed to help Azure cloud consumers to find the cost saving opportunities of their Infrastructure.
 It can perform assessment of multiple subscriptions at a time on different tenants of your Azure resources.
 It works based on Microsoft's cost optimization best practices defined in the Well-Architected and Cloud Adoption Framework.

 Assess your Azure resource types for cost optimization scoped to subscriptions, management groups, or the entire tenant.
 Get an efficiency score for each subscription and can also provide total potential cost saving opportunity.
 Leverage cost data to understand optimization potential and can also provide different types of safe and secure remediation possibilities .
 Also it Incorporates the Azure Advisor recommendations.